designstem/projects/dyes/index.md

 Important notes:

 * You will get the best results by working slowly.
-* The fabric should stay in the dyepot for at least for 24h all together.
+* The fabric should stay in the dye-pot for at least for 24h all together.
 This time is needed for dye molecules to create bonds with fabric fibres.
 * The fabric should be stored for at least 7 days before you rinse it.
 * Keep record of the dyeing process in order to gain better results on your product that will be